mathjax/MathJax-docs/basic/mathematics.rst

 incorporating `ASCIIMathML
 <https://en.wikipedia.org/wiki/ASCIIMathML>`_ as one of its input
 processors.
-This has not been fully ported to MathJax version 3 and above, but there is a version of it that uses the legacy version 2 code to patch it into MathJax v3 and v4.
+This has not been fully ported to MathJax version 3 and above, but there is a version of it that uses the legacy v2 code to patch it into MathJax v3 and v4.
 None of the combined components currently include it, so you would need to specify it explicitly in your MathJax configuration in order to use it.
 See the :ref:`AsciiMath <asciimath-support>` page for more details.

 By default, you mark mathematical expressions written in AsciiMath by